Skip to content

 Beginner, intermediate, and advanced levels of language are offered.
 Teaching is oriented toward the acquisition or improvement of oral and written French, with language learning closely linked to study of culture.
 Advanced technological approaches to language learning are used.
 Courses are taught in French.

-During this course, students will take two courses worth 3 US credits each.
-One course is a language-literature course for 3 US credits.
-The language-literature classes helps students of all levels to improve their oral communication skills while also developing their written language abilities in professional, academic and everyday situations.
-The remaining 3 US credits come from French language workshops.
+During this course, students will take one course worth 6 US credits.
+The class is heavily focused on language-literature helping students of all levels to improve their oral communication skills while also developing their written language abilities in professional, academic and everyday situations.
+The course also includes collaboration with other professors during the French language workshops.
 The workshops aim to provide students with as much practice as possible in diverse aspects of French language and culture.
-Depending upon the chosen theme, emphasis is placed varyingly upon comprehension, dual European Union citizens may require different procedures.
-Please contact the program coordinator for more details.
-After classes, a complete program of cultural visits is offered as a supplement, in order to discover the heritage of the Côte d’Azur: the Principality of Monaco, the Perfumery of Grasse, the Chagall, Matisse, Picasso museums, the Lérins Islands and much more.
+Depending upon the chosen theme of the lesson, emphasis is placed varyingly upon comprehension.

 Costs (budget sheet)